November 1, 2019

 Kliniken Valens, Switzerland

-We are excited to share our clinical experience with a patient who had a Polyradiculoneuropathy Guillain-Barré.
+We are excited to share our clinical experience with a patient who used to Andago to train gait and balance activities.

 The patient’s experience with the intensive episode of care and improved outcomes motivated us to share how the Andago can be incorporated into a program with this type of patient.